-The best way to thicken chili is using cornstarch, flour, or tortilla chips.
+The best way to thicken chili is by using cornstarch, flour, or tortilla chips.

 Who doesn’t like a good thick and hearty chili in the colder months?
 Chili is good for last-minute meals as it can be so quick and easy to throw together.